akigrafsoft/kwp-angular2/Readme.txt

 Consume it !  :
 npm install kwp-angular2

-OR to install it loccaly only :
+OR to install it localy only :

 cd ~/akgsworkspace/KWebAngular2/src/main/webapp/node_modules/kwp-angular2
 cp -r ~/akgsworkspace/kwp-angular2/lib .